uniletsbefd/uniletsbefd.github.io/README.md

-# uniletsbefd.github.io
+# Abstract

- UniLetsBeFd is an joint-school assoication which aims to enhance interaction among people of different university in Hong Kong.
+This page is created to host my personal website: AL.
+With zero experience on HTML, CSS, JavaScript, and jQuery, I made 95% of content of this website, AL, in 7 days.
+It is very impressive for me.
+Peace.